In this very first episode, we will be talking about living a life of less regret. I cannot think of any better way to kickstart GetCoached360.

 Right?
 And there was something else.
 Oh, it ties in nicely with Siri shortcuts, too, if you want to use even faster methods.

 Chris Ippolito 45:07

 Yeah, something I really want to explore more.
 As soon as that launched in the last update, I was like, “Oh, this is cool,” but I’ve not spent enough time on it to learn it.
 In fact, I just want somebody to show me some cool shortcuts, because it’s not that important to me.

 Allen Funston 45:23

 No. No, it isn’t.
 Although that’s the thing, start with what you want to do and why and you’ve got this new direction.
 I know you’ve been super busy with fatherhood and all this change, but the clearer you are on all of that, that’s when applying technology makes sense, right?
 Is to help you do what you inherently want better, as opposed to technology being an end unto itself.

 Right, using it as a tool, leverage basically.

 Yeah, yeah.
 Awesome.
 Thanks, Allen.
 Everything we talked about, any references we made, I’m going to include in the description of the video or the show notes of the podcast.
 Thank you so much, this was awesome.
 And I’m sure, if you’re open to it, I’d love to have you back on at a later date and we can dive into other stuff, like tracking your attention.
 I think a lot of people would be really curious as to how you actually do that.

 Allen Funston 46:19

 Yeah, sure, absolutely.
-It’s been a pleasure, thank you very much for having me.
+It’s been a pleasure.
+Thank you very much for having me.
 I look forward to chatting again at a future date.
-And yeah, take care, everyone.
+Yeah, take care, everyone.